What do pharmacy students say about teaching delivery?

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text feedback into prioritised actions for pharmacy.
-It tracks topics and sentiment over time for teaching delivery and related operational themes, with drill‑downs by programme, cohort, site and Common Aggregation Hierarchy subject.
-You can compare like‑for‑like against sector patterns, surface mode and age gaps, and export concise, anonymised summaries for programme teams and academic boards so actions on placements, timetabling, assessment briefs and workshop design are targeted and demonstrably effective.
+Student Voice Analytics turns open-text feedback into prioritised actions for pharmacy teams.
+It tracks topics and sentiment over time across teaching delivery, placements, timetabling, and related operational themes, with drill-downs by programme, cohort, site, and Common Aggregation Hierarchy subject.
+You can compare like-for-like against sector patterns, surface mode and age gaps, and export concise, anonymised summaries for programme teams and academic boards, so improvements to placements, assessment briefs, workshop design, and timetabling are easier to prioritise and easier to evidence.

 Request a walkthrough